When is The Batman released? Trailer, cast and everything you need to know

 Is there a trailer for The Batman?

+It looks like we’re getting a spin-off television series about Gotham PD, providing a prequel to the events of The Batman.

+“The Gotham PD series will go into the corruption of the Gotham Police Department,” Matt Reeves said at the DC FanDome in August.
+“It goes back to Batman Year One… we’ll see these characters from a perspective we’ve never seen before.”

-Almost certainly.
-According to reports, director Reeves has signed on for a full trilogy of Batman films, so assuming the first film is a success we could be seeing Robert Pattinson’s Caped Crusader for a while yet.
+According to reports, director Reeves has also signed on for a full trilogy of Batman films, so assuming the first film is a success, we could be seeing Robert Pattinson’s Caped Crusader for a while yet.

 What other Batman films have there been?